ssardina-agts/agtcity-sarl-base/README.md

 To change the log level, pass `-Dloglevel=n` option (FINE/DEBUG=4; INFO=3; WARNING=2; ERROR=1).
 Defaults to level 3.

+The agents can be given a parameter as an object of class `au.edu.rmit.agtgrp.agtcity.sarl.utils.BootingConf` which can store various settings to be used when booting the agent.

 ### **`SuperSingleAgent`**: The SARL controller

 _Package_: `au.edu.rmit.agtgrp.agtcity.sarl.agents.dummy.SuperSingleAgent`